MV Nasrin-1: Rescue and Recovery Operations

 Rescue operations were launched immediately after the incident was reported.
 The Bangladeshi Navy, Coast Guard, and local fishermen participated in the search and rescue efforts.
 Despite their efforts, only 220 passengers were rescued.
 The strong currents and poor visibility hampered the rescue operations.
 Over the following days, rescuers recovered bloated bodies floating downstream, and many more were feared to be trapped inside the sunken ferry.

 Aftermath

 The MV Nasrin-1 disaster was one of the deadliest ferry accidents in Bangladesh's history.
 The exact number of casualties remains uncertain, but estimates suggest that several hundred people lost their lives.
 The disaster highlighted the chronic issues of overloading and inadequate safety measures in Bangladesh's ferry services.

 In the aftermath, the Bangladeshi government and various maritime authorities vowed to implement stricter safety regulations and improve enforcement.
 However, subsequent incidents have indicated that ferry safety remains a significant concern in the country.

 Legal Proceedings and Compensation

-In 2017, the High Court of Bangladesh ordered compensation amounting to Tk 171 million (approximately USD 2 million) for the victims of the MV Nasrin-1 disaster.
+In 2017, the High Court of Bangladesh ordered compensation amounting to Tk 171 million (approximately US$2 million) for the victims of the MV Nasrin-1 disaster.
 The court upheld a lower court's verdict, emphasizing the need for accountability and compensation for the victims' families.